LiLi Roquelin: Career

-In November 2015 she wrote and released a song "Abolitionistas" produced by Titus, exclusively for Freedom Ladder, a non-profit organization which focuses on ending the trafficking of children.
-The Director of Freedom Ladder has been chosen as one of the New York Abolitionists with Tina Fey and Michael Bloomberg.
-The alternate version of the Song is called "Liberty".
+Four of Lili Roquelin’s songs were on Dance Moms (LifeTime TV); one of them was chosen for a Solo Number by dancer/actress Maddie Ziegler, who has performed in several videos by singer Sia Furler.

 Her "Like a Feather" Music Video was in the official selection of several Film Festivals, it received a Nomination for Best Short Film at the Golden Door International Film Festival and won "Rising Star Award" at the 11th Canada International Film Festival in April 2016.

-In early 2016 she started working on an upcoming new album, spending a lot of time in studio sessions.
-In March, Roquelin launched a special "Every Other Monday Video" Playlist on her popular YouTube channel, with cover performance videos of "Dreams" (Fleetwood Mac), "Breathe Me" (Sia), "I've Got this Friend" (The Civil Wars), "And Your Bird Can Sing" (The Beatles), and a fan-favorite ukulele cover of The Offspring's "Why Don't You Get a Job?".
-She also plays the ukulele on her new performance video called "Petunia's Song" (September 2016), and describes her album in the works as having a different mood, being more upbeat but still with a lot of piano.

-In April 2017 she performed new songs at a fundraising event at The Bitter End to help raise awareness and funds for Suicide Prevention and the American Foundation for Suicide Prevention.

-In July 2018 her song "Don't You Know It's Christmas" (released December 2017) won Best Holiday Song Award at the American Songwriting Awards.
-"Don't You know it's Christmas" was on the official entry list for consideration at the 61st Annual Grammy Awards.

 Roquelin released a new album "Be Inspired" on 6 December 2018, with a red-carpet event and live performance at The Bitter End in New York City with a band.
 She also released a Documentary offering a behind the scenes look into the work she put into producing the record.
 The album has a more upbeat mood and features piano, ukulele and four songs in French.